katherinelim/docker-multistage-example/README.md

 The original Dockerfile already has some optimisations, i.e., combining commands into one `RUN` instruction.
 By not using separate `RUN` instructions for each command minimises the number of image layers created.
-We've optimised adding the `keytool` command to the `build` image and moved the `java` user creation to the production image.
+We've optimised by moving the `java` user creation to the production image.
 The updated `cacerts` file from the build image is copied from the build image to the production image.
-We've added an additional `cacert` to the truststore in the build image as this file is not needed in the production image.
+An additional certificate - `ca.crt` - was added to the truststore in the build image as this file is not needed in the production image.

 The size and complexity of the production image could be reduced by choosing a smaller base image, like one based on Alpine Linux.